faithoflifedev/yt/README.md

 # New for version 2.0.0.dev.1

 The new release will include a cli utility that can be used to return data for any API call currently supported by this package.
-Please see the [README](/bin/README.md) for more information
+Please see the [README](/bin/README.md) for more information.

 ## API Commands Supported